The Trails of 'Toba

 Finish: McGillivray Falls Parking Lot for all three distances

 Parking: The plan is for parking near the Caddy Lake boat launch.
 This is 1.7km away from McGillivray Falls.
-There will be NO PARKING at McGillivray Falls for participants and spectators the day of the event.
+There will be NO PARKING at McGillivray Falls for participants spectators the day of the event.
 This area is for drop off only.
 Please allow for appropriate walking time to the start-line.
 We will have staff on site turning you around if you try parking at McGillivray Falls.
 There will also be parking for the 50km runners at Alfred Hole if you have someone to drive you back after and pick up your ride.

-AS #1 Powerline - 15.5km with a cutoff of 3 hours
+AS #1 Powerline - 16.5km with a cutoff of 3 hours (11AM) only 50km racers

-AS #2 Bear Lake - 30km with cutoff of 6 hours
+AS #2 Bear Lake - 31.5km with cutoff of 6 hours (2PM) 50 and 25km racers

-AS #3 Bear Lake - 35.7km with cutoff of 7 hours
+AS #3 Bear Lake - 38km with cutoff of 7 hours (3PM)

 -Nutrition - plan adequate nutrition for the race, aid stations are there for fluids and to assist you along the way but should not be solely relied on.